Five Hoosiers in double figures in win over Gophers 63-60

 - Oops!Something went wrong.Please try again later.

-BLOOMINGTON, Ind.
-(AP) — Trayce Jackson-Davis had 13 points and 12 rebounds and Indiana beat Minnesota 73-60 on Sunday.
+BLOOMINGTON, Ind.- Trayce Jackson-Davis had 13 points and 12 rebounds and Indiana beat Minnesota 73-60 on Sunday.

 With a Minnesota defense concentrating on Jackson-Davis, who averages just under 20 points a game, the Hoosiers responded with five players scoring in double figures including Xavier Johnson with 14 points, Rob Phinisee 13, Parker Stewart 12 and Race Thompson 10.
 Still, Jackson-Davis posted his sixth double-double this season and the 27th of his career.